 You might have seen the highway that seems to head out to see in a movie set in Miami.
-The Overseas Highway is a real thing, stretching 113 miles through the entire Florida Keys.
+The Overseas Highway is real, stretching 113 miles through the entire Florida Keys.
 It’s technically a series of bridges between the islands but is nonetheless thrilling to drive across.

 At some points, especially on the seven-mile-long Knight’s Key Bridge, you cannot see the next landfall, so it does resemble a stretch of road that goes nowhere.
 Interestingly, many parts of the highway were built on sections of the railroad that originally carried goods and people across the waters.
 There are 42 bridges in all, running from Key Largo to Key West.

 Famed for its view, the Pensacola Lighthouse offers exhibits, a look back at history and a potentially romantic or loving family memory to place in a photo album.
 The lighthouse has a history dating back to 1823, although the Spanish had settled Pensacola as early as the mid-1500s.

 Through the years, the lighthouse played important roles in the Civil War and the coastal history of potential and real disasters, among other things.
 It was famously struck by lightning twice, just a year apart.
 All of this history can be further explored in the in-house exhibits that are open to the public.